partjarnberg/tutorials/postgres-example/README.md

 ## Download data from IMDB
 Download name.basics.tsv.gz and title.basics.tsv.gz from [IMDB](https://datasets.imdbws.com/).

-Extract the packages.
+Extract the packages and place files in `data/name-data.tsv` and `data/title-data.tsv`.
 They will contain tab separated values (.tsv-file).

 Create table for names.